 Filtering is a way to improve the quality of trades and the performance of a strategy.
 Filtering reduces the number of trades and increases the profit factor.
 The filtered strategy has a higher Average Trade (Total Net Profit / Number of Trades).
 Unfortunately, filters can’t turn a losing strategy into a winning one.
 Therefore, a good strategy should be profitable without filters.

 Using too many filters may result in over-filtering and curve-fitting!

 The following filters can be used:

 Trend filters allow a strategy to open trades only in the direction of an overall trend, filtering out losing trades against the trend.

 Methods: Daily EMA, Daily HL/2;

 - Volatility filters

-Those filters might help find the most favorable market condition.
+- Pivot/Range/Shadow/Hurst/RSI filters might help find good market conditions.

-The trading system controls open positions by using take profit, stop-loss, time-stop, trailing-stop and other tools.
+The trading system manages open positions using take profit, stop-loss, time-stop, trailing-stop and other tools.

 The Belkaglazer Researcher may help you with ideas for creating a new trading strategy.